neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/slides/lab-1-neo4j-aura/03-traditional-rag-slides.md

 - "Apple's business strategy" and "banana nutrition facts" → vectors far apart

 This enables **semantic search**—finding content by meaning, not just keywords.

 ---

+## What is a Vector?

+Vectors are lists of numbers.

+The vector `[1, 2, 3]` represents a point in three-dimensional space.

+In machine learning, vectors can represent much more complex data—including the *meaning* of text.

+---